SAGAY CITY TRAVEL GUIDE | TOURIST ATTRACTIONS, RESORTS, ITINERARY

 I enjoyed snorkeling at Carbin Reef.
 Just make sure to get a guide when doing this as the current can be strong at times.
 In my experience, I had difficulty of getting back to the boat after snorkeling.
 I will surely go back to this place in the near future and to explore more destinations in Sagay.

 SAGAY CITY QUICK FACTS

 - The name of the City “Sagay” comes from “sigay”, a semi-spherical shell found in the area.
-The city takes pride of its rich marine resource as follows:
+The city takes pride in its rich marine resource as follows:

-- 32,000-hectare marine reserve which includes Carbin Reef, Maca Reef, Panal Reef and, Maca Shoal.
+- The 32,000-hectare marine reserve which includes Carbin Reef, Maca Reef, Panal Reef and, Maca Shoal.

 - 500 hectares of mangroves with more than 100 hectares reforested